ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 ## Key components of a Qualtrics project:
-To implement the above-mentioned tasks on Qualtrics, you should know the following components of a Qualtrics project:
+To implement the above-mentioned tasks on Qualtrics, having a basic knowledge of the following Qualtrics components is a pre-requisite:
 1. Survey questions, which offer the basic functionality to build an interface of a question or a task trial. (https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/formatting-questions/)
 2. JavaScript, which enables more flexible coding, such as adding if-else condition and controlling timing of stimuli presentation. (https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/)
 3. Survey header, which allows importing JavaScript libraries and setting code that will run for each page of the survey. (https://www.qualtrics.com/support/survey-platform/survey-module/look-feel/general-look-feel-settings/#AddFooterHeader)